simplesamlphp/saml2/README.md

 significantly in the future.
 It is however a starting point for collaboration between parties.
 So let us know what you would like to see in a PHP SAML2 library.

-Note that the **HTTP Artifact Binding and SOAP client not work** outside of SimpleSAMLphp.
+Note that the **HTTP Artifact Binding and SOAP client do not work** outside of SimpleSAMLphp.

 Usage
 -----